aroemers/crustimoney/README.md

 ```

 This effectively says that after each finished `example`, we won't backtrack, that part is done.
-Many of such consecutive `examples`s can be parsed, without memory requirements growing (except for the growing parse result tree).
+Many of such consecutive `example`s can be parsed, without memory requirements growing (except for the growing parse result tree).

 The significance of cuts in PEGs must not be underestimated.
 Try to use them in your grammar on somewhat larger inputs.